McShelby/hugo-theme-relearn/exampleSite/content/cont/markdown.en.md

 ## Tables

-In GFM (GitHub flavored Markdown) you can create tables by adding pipes as dividers between each cell, and by adding a line of dashes (also separated by bars) beneath the header.
+In GFM (GitHub Flavored Markdown) you can create tables by adding pipes as dividers between each cell, and by adding a line of dashes (also separated by bars) beneath the header.
 Note that the pipes do not need to be vertically aligned.

 ````markdown
 | Option | Description |